gem-pasteur/macsylib/doc/source/user_guide/quickstart.rst

    (for further details see :ref:`input-dataset-label`).
 In the best case scenario, they would be ordered as the corresponding genes are ordered along the replicons.

-3. You need to install, or make available to MacSyFinder the models to search in your input genome data.
+3. You need to install, or make available to MacSyLib the models to search in your input genome data.
    Please refer to :ref:`model_definition` to create your own package of models.
    Otherwise, macsy-models contributed by the community are available here: https://github.com/macsy-models and can be retrieved and installed using the :ref:`msl_data <msl_data>` command, installed as part of the MacSylib suite.